-In addition to his coaching duties at WLC, Luedke is the director of coaching at Elm Grove Soccer Club.
+In addition to his coaching duties at WLC, Luedke is the director of coaching for Elmbrook United.
 In the high school ranks, Luedke served as varsity girls' soccer coach at Pius High School from 2001-2004, and varsity girls' soccer coach at Wisconsin Lutheran High School in 2005.

 In 1995, Luedke founded the Hat Trick Soccer Camp, a competitive preseason soccer camp for high school girls.
 He has also worked as head clinician for the Brown Deer Recreation Department, soccer director for the Shorewood Recreation Department, staff coach for the British-American Soccer Camp, the Super Camp (the premier high school boys' preseason camp in Wisconsin), and staff coach for the Marquette University National I.D.
 Camp.

-Luedke was born August 8, 1976, in Wauwatosa.
-He and his wife, Jennifer, reside in Wauwatosa with their two sons, Cole and Noah, and daughter, Grace.
+Luedke and his wife, Jennifer, reside in Wauwatosa with their two sons, Cole and Noah, and daughter, Grace.

 Logan Fye | Associate Head Coach

-Logan Fye is in his first season as associate head coach for the Wisconsin Lutheran College men's soccer team after serving the past three seasons as the graduate assistant.
+Logan Fye is in his second season as associate head coach for the Wisconsin Lutheran College men's soccer team after serving for three seasons as a graduate assistant.

-In addition to coaching the Warriors, Fye runs the Warriors Soccer Camps, WLC Futsal and 7v7 Leagues, and is a coach for Elm Grove Soccer Club.
+In addition to coaching the Warriors, Fye runs the Warriors Soccer Camps, WLC Futsal and 7v7 Leagues, and is a club coach for Elmbrook United.